yonch/opentelemetry-network/scratchpad/rc-hashmap.md

 Overview
 - Goal: A HashMap-like structure storing reference-counted key→value pairs.
 Clients get Rc-like handles (Ref) that provide identity and lifetime management; actual value access happens only through RcHashMap methods to ensure exclusivity rules.
 - Design: Store Entry<K,V> by value inside a SlotMap.
 A separate index HashMap stores small, prehashed keys mapping to SlotMap indices.
 Ref identifies entries by the SlotMap key.
 All value access uses RcHashMap::{access, access_mut} so that inserts and other &mut operations cannot run while a user holds a reference to V.
 - New decisions: Ref no longer borrows the map; it holds a raw, non-null pointer to an internal Inner.
 To avoid conflicts with live accesses, we defer physical removals: when an entry’s refcount reaches 0, it is pushed onto a singly linked “dropped slots” list.
+We track the dropped-list length to know when all entries are dead.
 We clean this list at the start of every &mut self operation (insert/get_or_insert/access_mut/shrink_to_fit) and expose an explicit shrink_to_fit method.
 - Constraints: Single-threaded; no atomics; no per-entry heap allocations; no global registries.
 Ref cloning, hashing, equality, and drop must be O(1).

 Prior Art